bigjohnson/MikroTikMqtt/README.md

-# How connect MikroTik routers to Mqtt broker
+# How connect MikroTik routers to Mqtt broker, read data with Telegraf, insert them in Influgdb and display with grafana.
 ## original document https://help.mikrotik.com/docs/spaces/ROS/pages/46759978/MQTT

 * Install the iot package, from the System/Packages menu.